xformerfhs/hashvalue/README.md

 E.g. if one wants the hash formatted for use in [Go](https://go.dev/), or [Java](https://www.java.com/), this could be specified like this:

 ```
-hashvalue -source "There should be a meaning." --hash sha2-256 --hex --prefix 0x --separator ", "  --lower --noheader
+hashvalue --source "There should be a meaning." --hash sha2-256 --hex --prefix 0x --separator ", "  --lower --noheader
 ```

 This prints the following output: